bashandbone/submod/FEATURE_CODE_REVIEW.md

 # CLI Migration Mapping -- Assistant Summary of Unresolved CLI and Implementation Issues

-This document maps all git CLI calls in `gitoxide_manager.rs` to their equivalent `GitOperations` trait methods.
+This document maps all git CLI calls in `git_manager.rs` to their equivalent `GitOperations` trait methods.

 ## CLI Calls Found (17 total)